 debris striking persons either directly as inert debris or as explosive debris, and as overpressure effects in the event of that explosion; and

-the consequences of debris striking and triggering a catastrophic chain of events on an asset with catastrophic potential.
+the consequences of trigger debris impacting on an critical infrastructure asset.

 Rocket launches may also create toxic and distant focusing overpressure (DFO) hazards.
 These are not usually considered in the design of a mission, but are a consideration as part of the ‘go – no go’ decision on the day of launch.
 Procedures to determine if these are potential considerations for the launch are detailed in the International Association for the Advancement of Space Safety book, the Safety Design for Space Operations.
 [4]

-The spent stages of expendable launch vehicles are to be treated as inert debris and appropriate hazard analysis is to be conducted to determine their potential effects on the public and assets with catastrophic potential.
+The spent stages of expendable launch vehicles are to be treated as inert debris and appropriate hazard analysis is to be conducted to determine their potential effects on the public and critical infrastructure assets.

 Risk hazard analysis methodology overview